Skip to main content

 1

-Conclude that genes for rRNA and tRNA are considered genes because they are transcribed into functional RNA molecules essential for cellular processes, even though they do not produce polypeptides.
+Conclude that rRNA and tRNA genes are considered genes because they produce functional RNA molecules that are essential for cellular processes, even though they do not produce polypeptides.
+Their products are directly involved in the machinery of gene expression and protein synthesis.

 Verified video answer for a similar problem: